 - (i) Banks should pay interest on savings deposits and term deposits, including NRE deposits, at the rates specified in Annex 1 and Annex 2 to this circular.
-A bank must obtain prior approval of its Board/Asset Liability Management Committee (if powers are delegated by the Board) for fixing interest rates of various maturities. - (ii) Such interest should be paid at quarterly or longer rests. - (iii) In the case of savings deposits, interest should be calculated on the minimum balance to the credit of the deposit account during the period from the 10th to the last day of each calendar month and credited to the account only when it is Re.1/- or more.
+A bank must obtain prior approval of its Board/Asset Liability Management Committee (if powers are delegated by the Board) for fixing interest rates of various maturities. - (ii) Such interest should be paid at quarterly or longer rests.
+Interest on savings bank accounts should be credited on regular basis whether the account is operative or not. - (iii) In the case of savings deposits, at present interest is calculated on the minimum balance to the credit of the deposit account during the period from the 10th to the last day of each calendar month and credited to the account only when it is Re.1/- or more.
+On a review and in view of the present satisfactory level of computerization in commercial bank branches, it is proposed that payment of interest on savings bank accounts by scheduled commercial banks would be calculated on a daily product basis with effect from April 1, 2010.
+In order to ensure a smooth transition, banks may work out the modalities in this regard.